AriFordsham/GHCWiki/records/overloaded-record-fields/plan.md

 ### Syntactic sugar for `Upd` constraints

-Should we have a special syntax for `Upd` constraints, just as `r { x :: t }` sugars `Has r "x" t`?
+Should we have a special syntax for `Upd` constraints, just as `r { x :: t }` sugars `(Has r "x", FldTy r "x" ~ t)`?
 What should it look like?
 Perhaps something like `r { x ::= t }`?

 ## Remarks

 ### Trouble in paradise

-[ Edward Kmett points out](http://www.haskell.org/pipermail/glasgow-haskell-users/2013-July/022584.html) that a previous version of this proposal, where the third parameter of `Has` was not functionally dependent on the first two, fell short in an important respect: composition of polymorphic record fields would lead to ambiguity errors, as the intermediate type cannot be determined.
+[ Edward Kmett points out](http://www.haskell.org/pipermail/glasgow-haskell-users/2013-July/022584.html) that a previous version of this proposal, where the `Has` class took three parameters and the third was not functionally dependent on the first two, fell short in an important respect: composition of polymorphic record fields would lead to ambiguity errors, as the intermediate type cannot be determined.
 For example, suppose

 ```wiki
 foo :: Has b "foo" c => b -> c